ndrean/one-tap-in-1.18/README.md

-# LiveFlight
+# Add Google One Tap to the Authentication Generated Code

 Add Google One Tap into the Phoenix 1.18 authentication process.

+We use the latest PHoenix version.
 It has been installed with:

 ```sh
 mix archive.install hex phx_new 1.8.0-rc.3 --force
 ```

-> this `phx.gen.auth` ships a magic link support for login and registration.
+>  `phx.gen.auth` ships a magic link support for login and registration.

 Source: <https://www.phoenixframework.org/blog/phoenix-1-8-released>